ADORSYS-GIS/token-status-link/README.md

 # Keycloak Token Status Plugin

+This plugin lets Keycloak send the status of long-lived tokens or verifiable credentials to an external status list server.
+It helps you quickly revoke credentials before they expire.
+The plugin uses the `REVOKE_GRANT` event to detect when a credential should be marked as revoked.

+The primary use case is for verifiable credentials or other long-lived tokens that may need to be invalidated before their expiration (for example, if a credential is compromised or must be revoked for compliance reasons).
+The `REVOKE_GRANT` event is used as the closest available event to signal such revocations.
+Please note that this event may not cover all possible credential types, but it is currently the best fit for this purpose in Keycloak.

-This plugin integrates with Keycloak to publish token status information to a status list server.
-The plugin listens for long-lived token revocation events (e.g., REVOKE_GRANT) and sends the token status to a configurable external server that implements the OAuth 2.0 Status List pattern.
+The status list server should implement the OAuth 2.0 Status List pattern.

 ## Features